bosskabouter/volatalk/README.md

 The Signaling server used in VolaTALK client is available on https://peer.pm:999.
 Currently the client does not allow the client to choose between available signaling servers.

-    TODO: The Client will choose automatically (and randomly) from a pool of available signaling servers registered in the application and maintains a 'sticky' relation with that instance during his subscription to VolaTALK.
+    Future Feature: The Client will choose automatically (and randomly) from a pool of available signaling servers registered in the application and maintains a 'sticky' relation with that instance during his subscription to VolaTALK.
 This preferred instance is sent out in connection metadata with other contacts.

         Eventually the user could be able to edit this list to add their own private server instance.